 Here’s how Michael Maynes, VP of sales, characterizes the experience:

 The results were great considering we struggled with location changes and last-minute messaging.
-Also we had a lot of reschedules.
+Also, we had a lot of reschedules.
 This is very typical.
-One surprising note: we originally estimated a shorter sales cycle, because we met people face to face, however, it was the inverse.
+One surprising note: We originally estimated a shorter sales cycle because we met people face to face; however, it was the inverse.
 It’s trending a little longer than a standard outbound approach.
-We concluded that the first meeting was a “hello, get to know you” and the second meeting was a re-introduction of CIENCE, over Zoom.
+We concluded that the first meeting was a “hello, get to know you” and the second meeting was a re-introduction of CIENCE over Zoom.
 That re-introduction could be considered a second Disco, hence the longer sales cycle.

 Cold email campaigns are worth all the money, time, and effort you invest in them.
 When done right, they can provide explosive growth to your revenue.
 Email is also the least intrusive way of delivering personalized sales messages to a large audience.
-To be successful, remember to stay away from pre-generated contact lists and craft every part of your email according to the goals of your campaign.
+To be successful, remember to stay away from low-quality contact lists and craft every part of your email according to the goals of your campaign.